 Before approving an NDA, the FDA will inspect the facilities at which the product is manufactured and may inspect the sponsor, clinical study vendors, and clinical sites at which the product candidate was studied and will not approve the product unless cGMP and GCP compliance are satisfactory.
+Inspections may be in-person or conducted remotely.
 If applicable regulatory criteria are not satisfied, the FDA may issue a complete response letter ("CRL") to the sponsor requiring additional non-clinical or clinical studies or data or additional CMC information.
 If a CRL is issued, the applicant may either: resubmit the marketing application, addressing all of the deficiencies identified in the letter; withdraw the application; or request an opportunity for a hearing.